LuisGonzH94/qr-code-component/README.md

 ### What I learned

 I recently learned flexbox to align containers and elements respectively.
 A big confusion I had was to adjust or adapt the content to the correct screen size with *media query.* Its use is to adjust to different screen sizes and viewports, so anyone can browse the content (any project) from any device, be it a mobile or desktop.
+However, after submitting my solution, the QR code image was not being displayed.
+Luckily, the frontend community quickly guided me.
+Also, I never had to apply media query on this project.

+Although I've made changes to this challenge, I'm going to leave the media query just in case.

 ```css
 @media screen and (min-width: 425px) and (max-width: 1440px) {